boltops-tools/jack/README.md

 $ jack create -c myconfig stag-rails-app-s3 # creates environment using a config not based on environment naming convention
 </pre>

 If the project is brand new and has never had `eb init` ran on it before.
 For example, a project that has just been git cloned.
 Then calling any of the jack commands will automatically call `eb init` in the project.  `eb init` requires the platform flag in order to avoid prompting.
-By default, the latest Docker solution stack is used for the platform option.
-But you can override that by creating an ~/.jack/create.yml or jack/create.yml within the project folder.
+The default platform is "64bit Amazon Linux 2015.03 v1.4.0 running Docker 1.6.0".
+But you can override that by creating an ~/.jack/settings.yml or jack/settings.yml within the project folder.
 Here's an [example](https://gist.github.com/tongueroo/086e3c11c4d00d5c39b6).
 The options from each file is merged using the following precedence: project folder, user home, default that is packaged with this gem.
 Most of the settings that `jack create` should used should be in the template configuration file though.

 ### Downloading and Uploading Template Configurations